 If you come from a country like the United States where career breaks, sabbaticals, and long-term travel are viewed as unusual, telling family and friends about your trip can be a major challenge.
 If you’re taking this entire adventure with your kids, then that challenge can become bigger.
 Stress levels are high when planning to have that conversation, and we never really know how people are going to react.

 Preparing for the big announcement

-You don’t just walk in a room during Christmas dinner and proclaim, “Hey everyone, guess what, we’re going to quit our jobs, sell our shit, and travel for a year!”
+You don’t just walk in a room during Christmas dinner and proclaim, “Hey everyone, guess what, we’re going to quit our jobs, sell our stuff, and travel for a year!”

 This kind of announcement takes some preparation, and chances are you’ll have to break it to several different groups of people at different times.
 Everyone is going to have a different reaction, so having a different selling point for each group is a good idea, particularly if you are a family traveler.
 Your mom is probably going to have a different reaction than your best friend, and grandparents are going to have the most questions and biggest concerns, so it just makes sense to break the news in different ways.

 Preparing to tell the family